-The Cognitive Science Society is pleased to announce the winners of the CogSci Mind Challenge.
+The Cognitive Science Society Welcomes You to Compete in the 2023 CogSci Mind Challenge

 This initiative challenges Cognitive Scientists to create a five-minute video addressing a key question within Cognitive Science but for an audience of non-experts, particularly high school and early college students.
-The question for this competition was, “Can Machines Think?”
 The first-place winner will receive $1000, the second-place winner will receive $500, and the third-place winner will receive $250.
-We had many excellent submissions, and we thank all those who participated and contributed their hard work.
-We also thank the high school and undergraduate students who helped judge these videos.
-We encourage people to share these videos with their students and colleagues.

 - The person submitting their video must be 18 years or older.

 - The video adheres to the submission requirements (see section below) and everyone appearing in the video signs a video release form.

 - The video must be your original creation and not published elsewhere, including published on the internet.

 - If a group submits, a single person must be indicated as the lead for communication purposes.
 In the event the submission wins, the award would be sent to the lead person.

 - Video answers the question: Why are there so many languages in the world?